CodeWizard6/Pen-testing-blog/_Active-Directory/Escape.md

 ### Enumerating RPC for users and domain security groups — port 139

-I try to use RPC protocol to enumerate domain users and AD security groups using a null bind and although successful, was not able to enumerate users or user groups due to access being denied per Figure 7 below.
+I next try to use RPC protocol to enumerate domain users and AD security groups using a null bind and although successful, was not able to enumerate users or user groups due to access being denied per Figure 8 below.
 Explanation of flags:

-* /-U — Specify user to login as (use empty double quotes for null login)
+* -U — Specify user to login as (use empty double quotes for null login)
-* /-N — Do not use a password to login
+* -N — Do not use a password to login

 ```bash
 rpcclient -U "" -N 10.10.11.202